hapax/hapax.github.io/assets/maximal.md

 prediction for the speed of light, $c = 3 \times 10^8 \text{ m/s}$.
-This didn't depend on motion relative to anything else, naively suggesting that the speed of light is *the same* in any set of coordinates moving at a constant speed.
+This didn't depend on motion relative to anything else, naively suggesting that the speed of light is *the same* in any set of coordinates moving at a constant speed:
-This naive proposal is called the *Principle of Relativity*:

 ---